MDIL-SNU/SIMPLE-NN/docs/examples/examples.rst

     grp.plot_error_vs_gdfinv(['Si','O'], 'test_result')

 where :gray:`test_result` is generated after :ref:`test_mode` as the output file.
-The graph of interval-averaged force error with respect to the :math:`\rho(\mathbf{G})^{-1}` is generated as :gray:`ferror_vs_GDFinv_XX.pdf`
+The graph of interval-averaged force errors with respect to the :math:`\rho(\mathbf{G})^{-1}` is generated as :gray:`ferror_vs_GDFinv_XX.pdf`

 .. .. image:: /images/ref_forceerror

-If default GDF is not sufficient to reduce the force error of sparsely sampled atoms, One can use scale function to increase the effect of GDF.
-In scale function, :math:`b` controls the decaying rate for low :math:`\rho(\mathbf{G})^{-1}` and :math:`c` separates highly concentrated and sparsely sampled atoms.
+If default GDF is not sufficient to reduce the force error of sparsely sampled training points, One can use scale function to increase the effect of GDF.
+In scale function, :math:`b` controls the decaying rate for low :math:`\rho(\mathbf{G})^{-1}` and :math:`c` separates highly concentrated and sparsely sampled training points.
 To use the scale function, add following lines to the :gray:`symmetry_function` section in :gray:`input.yaml`.

 ::